Immunisation education

 Immunisation course for Aboriginal Health Workers and Practitioners

-Aboriginal Health Workers and Practitioners (AHW and AHP) in Western Australia who wish to administer vaccines and promote the importance of immunisation are encouraged to complete this immunisation course. .
-All AHWs and AHPss with a Certificate IV in Aboriginal and Torres Strait Islander Primary Health Care Work (practice) are encouraged to undertake the course.
+Aboriginal Health Workers and Practitioners (AHW and AHP) in Western Australia who wish to administer vaccines and promote the importance of immunisation are encouraged to complete this immunisation course.
+All AHWs and AHPs with a Certificate IV in Aboriginal and Torres Strait Islander Primary Health Care Work (practice) are encouraged to undertake the course.

 The course is delivered over 2 weeks.
-Upon completion AHWs will be certified to administer vaccines under medical supervision.
+Upon successful completion AHWs will be certified to administer vaccines under medical supervision.

 This course was developed by the WA Department of Health’s Communicable Disease Control Directorate in partnership with the Aboriginal Health Council of Western Australia (AHCWA).
 To register, contact AHCWA on 9227 1631 or for more information visit the Aboriginal Health Council of Western Australia website (external site).

-Annual Immunisation Update modules
+Immunisation update modules

-The annual Immunisation Updates are free online modules which serve as a refresher for immunisation providers, and:
+The annual immunisation updates are free online modules which serve as a refresher for immunisation providers, and:

 • provides updated information on all aspects of immunisation